009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 **  &rightarrow; text to speech conversion

 Is a text-to-speech conversion library used in Python.
 It works offline and is compatible with Python 2 and 3.
+In our case it is used to make the computer talk to us.